SmoreDevelopment/AdventOfCode/README.md

-# Advent Of Code 2020
+# Advent Of Code

-Here are my solutions to the [2020 Advent of Code](https://adventofcode.com/)
+Here are my solutions to the [Advent of Code](https://adventofcode.com/)

 I am using Python for my solutions to the puzzles.